PA Admissions & Tuition

 - TOEFL Scores (if required)

-Once an application meets CASPA and Tufts application requirements AND has been confirmed as complete, then the application will be sent to the PA Admissions Committee for review.
+Once an application meets CASPA and Tufts application requirements AND has been confirmed by the PA Admissions Office, then the application will be sent to the PA Admissions Committee for review.

 Special Note: May 2018 graduates MUST: